instrumental-products/agent-os/README.md

 ## Refining Your Agent OS

 Agent OS gets better with use.
-Each project teaches you something about your process, your preferences, and how to better guide your AI agents.
+Each spec teaches you something about your process, your preferences, and how to better guide your AI agents.
 Here's how to continuously improve your setup.

 ### The Refinement Loop

-After each feature or project, ask yourself:
+After each feature or spec, ask yourself:

 1. **What worked well?** - Patterns to document and repeat
 2. **What needed correction?** - Gaps in your standards or instructions